alperdogansakarya/Calculator_JS/README.md

 # Calculator_JS
-ı made calculator with javascript,html,css
+ı made a calculator with javascript,html,css